1000jae/Checkers/README.md

 # Checkers

-Project for CSC384 on Game Tree Search.
+Project for CSC384 offered by University of Toronto Mississauga, Fall 2024.
+Tests, Source Code, and Description were given by the course.

 Goal: Find the best result for the red players using Alpha-Beta Pruning.